How Shallow Became the Hit Song No One Saw Coming

 "I'm sure I'll be terrified," Cooper admitted to E!
 News of taking the Oscars stage.
 (The other four contenders in the Best Original Song category will also be performed.)

+Directed by Cooper, the intimate duet quickly became the major moment of the night, with viewers and celebs alike gushing over the chemistry between the co-stars.
+And the rumors have yet to stop about a secret romance between the two, despite Gaga vehemently denying it on Jimmy Kimmel Live.

+"Yes, people saw love and—guess what—that's what we wanted you to see," she said of their on-stage chemistry before addressing the romance rumors: "No, I'm an artist, and I guess [Cooper and I] did a good job.
+And, fooled ya!"

-Though Gaga has already won multiple Grammys and has performed at the Oscars before, she is still basking in the attention and love "Shallow," as well as her on-screen performance as Ally, has received, from both critics and fans.
+Though Gaga has already won multiple Grammys and had performed at the Oscars before, she was still basking in the attention and love "Shallow," as well as her on-screen performance as Ally, has received, from both critics and fans.

 "I think sometimes people forget that even though this is a big movie, we're all really artists that are like kids playing in a sandbox," she told the L.A.
 Times.
 "To be recognized at this level just makes the heart explode, because truly and deeply, I still very much feel like a child with big dreams."